m5stack/m5-docs/docs/en/accessory/servo_kit.md

 - Connecting the 360° will control the speed and direction, and connecting the 180° servo will control the angle（360° servo duty cycle 0~7.075 clockwise rotation
 ，greater than 7.625 counterclockwise rotation，the relationship between rotation speed and duty cycle is nearly linear)

-   - Click [here](https://github.com/m5stack/M5-ProductExampleCodes/tree/master/Accessory/ServoKit180_360/Arduino/ServoKit180_360)to get code.
+   - Click [here](https://github.com/m5stack/M5-ProductExampleCodes/tree/master/Accessory/ServoKit180_360/Arduino/ServoKit180_360) to get code.

 ### 2. UIFlow

 - This is an example of a simulated radar,you need a ToF Unit.

-   - Click [here](https://github.com/m5stack/M5-ProductExampleCodes/tree/master/Accessory/ServoKit180_360/UIFlow)to get code.
+   - Click [here](https://github.com/m5stack/M5-ProductExampleCodes/tree/master/Accessory/ServoKit180_360/UIFlow) to get code.

 ## Video